codahale/lockstitch/design.md

 First, the operation's input is padded with zeros until the length is evenly divisible by 32, Rocca-S's block size.
 Next, the padded input is processed as associated data.
-Finally, a single message block consisting of the input length in bits, encoded as a 128-bit little endian integer, followed by fifteen zeros and the operation's 1-byte code is processed as associated data.
+Finally, a single message block consisting of the input length in bits, encoded as a 128-bit little endian integer, followed by fifteen zero bytes and the operation's 1-byte code is processed as associated data.

+This encoding ensures that operations of variable-length inputs are always unambiguously encoded, as well as eliminating any buffering requirement by using full-size message blocks.

 ### Generating Output